HappyShadowCoder/FlaskPDFMerger/README.md

 ### 🚀 How It Works

-This is a web application where users can upload multiple PDFs, which are then merged into a single file using **PyPDF2**:

-- **Upload PDFs:** Users select multiple PDF files through the web interface.
+This is a multi-functional web application:

-- **Merge PDFs:** The backend uses `PdfMerger` from PyPDF2 to combine the uploaded files in order.
+PDF Merging: Users upload multiple PDFs.
+The backend uses PdfMerger from PyPDF2 to combine the files, which are then returned as a download.

-- **Download Output:** The merged PDF is returned as a downloadable file directly from the server.
+HTML to PDF Conversion: Users upload an HTML file.
+The server injects necessary CSS to correctly style Jupyter Notebook exports, then uses WeasyPrint to render a PDF.

 ***